U.S. Secretary of State to discuss terrorism on first visit to Britain - Nigeria Today

 U.S. Secretary of State to discuss terrorism on first visit to Britain

-Nauert said that the Secretary would reaffirm America’s commitment to the special relationship between the U.S. and the UK and our solidarity in defeating terrorism in every part of the world.

-The officials said Tillerson and Johnson would write messages of condolence for the victims of Monday’s attack, which killed 22 people and injured dozens at the end of a concert by U.S. singer Ariana Grande at the Manchester Arena.

-The post U.S. Secretary of State to discuss terrorism on first visit to Britain appeared first on Vanguard News.
+The post U.S. Secretary of State to discuss terrorism on first visit to Britain appeared first on The Herald Nigeria.

 Do you something awesome to share with the world?
 Click here to share